 Academic Standards Policy

-• Applicants to student leadership positions must have a minimum 2.3 GPA . *
+- Applicants to student leadership positions must have a minimum 2.3 GPA .(WCSA 2.5 minimum)

 Conduct Standards Policy

-• Students on disciplinary probation are not eligible to apply for student leadership positions.
+- Students on Student Life probation are not eligible to serve as student leaders.

 For example, as outlined in the community life standards I will: